Tip One Back at the 34 Best Breweries in the U.S.

 St. Petersburg, Florida

 Already kicking ass with its world class Sunshine IPA since 2013, Green Bench’s brewing genius Khris Johnson runs this space with a beautiful courtyard separating the original headquarters, which now boasts a state-of-the-art tap room, barrel-aging space, additional foeders, and the ability to increase production three-times the former rate.
 This swanky addition to the family is christened Webb’s Cellar Room, and its Peach Alice sour was arguably one of our most favorite in that style.
-Green Bench continues to steadily stay ablaze with numerous brewery collaborations and surrounding St. Pete construction to make them even more the shit for years to come.
+Green Bench continues to steadily stay ablaze with numerous brewery collaborations for years to come.

 Brooklyn, New York

 The ears of hip-hop heads will immediately perk up at the mention of this brewery’s name, but Halfway Crooks is more than a crafty reference to the classic Mobb Deep banger “Shook Ones.”
-Founders Shawn Bainbridge, Joran Van Ginderachter, and Tim Kilic realized their dreams of owning a brewery in July of 2019 with a clever ideology to carve out a successful niche in a steadily booming ATL beer scene: focusing on traditional European lagers and ales (especially Belgian styles, thanks to Ginderachter’s country of origin).
+Founders Shawn Bainbridge, Joran Van Ginderachter, and Tim Kilic realized their dreams of owning a brewery a few years ago with a clever ideology to carve out a successful niche in a steadily booming Atlanta beer scene: focusing on traditional European lagers and ales (especially Belgian styles, thanks to Ginderachter’s country of origin).
 Besides stellar brews always topped with pillowy heads to emulate the tap pours from pubs overseas, Halfway proudly geeks out by showcasing its fascination with computers from yesteryear.
 The taproom is adorned with old-school monitors and floppy disks, while making computer references like the “Ctrl-Alt-Del” German-style altbier, “Decimals” kellerbier, and “Memory” farmhouse Ale re-fermented with peaches.
-In celebration of weathering the pandemic storm, Halfway has gone all out to host its growing fanbase by accompanying the airy rooftop with a full beer garden in its final stages of development directly across the street.

 Beacon, New York

 The amount of good things to happen to Beacon in the past half decade have practically made it synonymous with “quick weekend day trip out of New York City.”
 These days, along with a pilgrimage to the Dia:Beacon, stopping by Hudson Valley Brewing stands squarely atop the list of things to visit there once you get off the Metro-North.
 That’s because this small brewery has become one of the hottest non-Brooklyn can release destinations in the Northeast, pumping out hit after hit from their fermenters.
 Why?
 HVB could be considered the flipside to the juicy IPA “haze craze,” instead focusing their efforts on innovative sour IPAs that continually push the envelope for the style.
-Part of the fun of visiting is getting to sample whatever happens to be rolling out that week, but be sure to keep your eyes peeled for the Ikagi Collection, a series of beers produced in collaboration with the Momofuku Culinary Institute that celebrate the five basic elements of taste.
+Part of the fun of visiting is getting to sample whatever happens to be rolling out that week.

 It’s always enjoyable telling the story of how Atlanta-based trio Jonathan Baker, Joel Iverson, and Jeff Heck started brewing and pouring their latest homebrew concoctions for close friends after their Bible study meetings on Monday nights before taking it to the next level.
 Besides the two locations in Georgia’s capital, Monday opened Social Club, a 10,000-square foot taproom in Birmingham in 2020, and, as a birthday gift to themselves for successfully turning 10 years old, it just gave Nashville some love with another 25-draft taproom in September called Preservation Society.
 With brewmaster Peter Kiley flexing his liquid mastery with award-winning sours, IPAs, lagers, and decadent stouts to name a few varietals, there’s no telling what the next move is for these enterprising gents.
 Just know they’re always up to something dope to make every day, including Mondays, feel like the weekend.